simbilod/meshwell/README.md

 <ADD EXAMPLE>

 See the documentation for more information and examples.
-Contributions are also welcome, see open issues for requested features.
+If you encounter a big, you can make an issue so we can improve the software over time.
+Contributions are also welcome, see open issues for current bugs and requested features.

 ### Background